shaftoes/linux-insides/Initialization/linux-initialization-2.md

 Some theory
 --------------------------------------------------------------------------------

-An interrupt is an event caused by software or hardware to the CPU.
-For example: a user presses a key on her keyboard, and an interrupt is triggered and is sent to the CPU.
+An interrupt is a signal sent to the CPU, by software or hardware, that indicates immediate action is required.
+For example: when a user presses a key on her keyboard, and an interrupt is triggered and is sent to the CPU.
 The CPU will stop the current task and transfer control to a special routine called an [interrupt handler](https://en.wikipedia.org/wiki/Interrupt_handler).
 An interrupt handler will then execute some code (dependent on what the interrupt is), and transfer control back to the previously stopped task.
 We can split interrupts into three types:

 * Software interrupts - when a piece software signals the CPU that it needs kernel attention.
 Generally used for system calls;
 * Hardware interrupts - when a hardware event happens, like a clock signal or button press;